dbottomly/HitWalker/README.md

 Deployment
 ===========

 HitWalker requires a database backend and therefore a fair amount of work is required before use of the R package.
-I will post code and examples of importing VCF files into a MySQL database and configuring HitWalker to work with it.
-In the meantime email me with any questions.

 Contributors
 ============